Steph-Chong/scores/docs/paper.md

 In order to meet the needs of researchers, `scores` has the following key benefits:

-Table: To Meet the Needs of Researchers, `scores` has the Following Key Benefits
+Table: In Order To Meet the Needs of Researchers, `scores` has the Following Key Benefits

 |             |                                                                                     |
 |-------------|-------------------------------------------------------------------------------------|